First Medication Approved to Treat Dyskinesia in Parkinson's Disease

 Manufactured by Adamas Pharmaceuticals, Gocovri is an extended release capsule containing amantadine that is taken orally once daily at bedtime.
 The capsule slowly releases the medication into the body, providing a consistent level of medication in the morning and throughout the day when dyskinesias are usually most common.1,2

-In addition to reducing dyskinesia, Gocovri was found in clinical trials to reduce the “off time” experienced by people with PD taking levodopa therapy.
+In addition to reducing dyskinesia, Gocovri is approved as a supplemental treatment to levodopa/carbidopa in people with PD experiencing off episodes.
 Off time occurs when the levodopa medication is wearing off and symptoms of PD become more apparent.1

 The approval of Gocovri was based on two clinical trials of people with PD who experience dyskinesia.
 The presence and severity of dyskinesia were measured using the Unified Dyskinesia Rating Scale (UDysRS).
 In the first study, patients treated with Gocovri had a 37% reduction in UDysRs scores, compared to 12% reduction among patients receiving placebo (an inert substance).
 In the second study, patients receiving Gocovri had a 46% reduction in UDysRs scores, compared to 16% reduction among patients receiving placebo.
 Patients treated with Gocovri in each of the trials also had an increase of 3.6 or 4 hours in their functional time (“on time,” or time when the symptoms of PD are effectively managed by medication), compared to an increase of 0.8 or 2.1 hours for those receiving placebo.1,2